andalanaldi/week-1-andalanaldi/README.md

 6. Add this site URL to **Allowed to play sound**.
 7. Refresh this site the Voila!
 The sound audio from this site will be played.

-The audio still could be opened in Mozilla Firefox browser wit settings modification.**
+The audio still could be opened in Mozilla Firefox browser with allow audio and video settings next to the site address.